caseylee94/surfs_up/README.md

 * The average temperature for June is 75F and the average temperature for December is 5% lower at 71F
 * The December temperatures seem to be more variable than those in June given its larger range in recorded temperatures (comparing the max vs min temp of each month)
 * The minimum temperature in December will have the biggest impact on the business at 56F

+## Summary

+Even though the temperatures in December have a wider range and are overall lower than June, I do not think the difference is so drastic that it would hurt the business enough to make it not feasible.
+The average temperatures are close together with only a 5% difference.
+The ice cream sales would be more affected than the surf business on the particularly colder days, especially if the temperature drops into the 50sF.
+The business could choose to stock less ice cream during the winter months to help cut down on losses this may cause.